 If you can include at least one photo in your ad, you’ll get so much more interest.
 People want to see what they’re buying.
 Don’t settle for a photo from the website of the company that makes it.
 Get a photo of your specific item that they’re purchasing.
 Once the photo is saved on your hard drive, it’s very simple to upload to Craigslist (the instructions are with their form).

-If you have more tips for selling appliances on Craigslist, put them in the comments!
+If you have more tips for how to sell appliances on Craigslist, put them in the comments!

 UPDATE: Please see comments for more good tips (including personal safety).